Dev-Waqas232/Progress-Tracker/Logs/README.md

 - ✅ Learn about data types ( scalar and compound ) in rust
 - ✅ Completed Chapter 3 of Python and DSA

+## 🗓️ April 9, 2025

+- ✅ Setup Vibenet project
+- ✅ Learn about functions and comments in rust